 Carbon dioxide emissions from ammonia production are calculated in accordance with 2006 IPCC Guidelines (Tier 3 method), according to which consumption of natural gas in calculations is accounted for not only as a raw material component, but also as an energy one to create high-temperature environment.
-Since ammonia production processes in Ukraine are characterized by use of fuel resource (natural gas) data directly within the production boundaries of the single enterprise, emissions from energy and non-energy use of natural gas in ammonia production - in the sub-division into raw material and energy use of natural gas were accounted in this category and in order to avoid double accounting excluded from category 1.A.2.c (Energy sector).
+Since ammonia production processes in Ukraine are characterized by use of fuel resource (natural gas) data directly within the production boundaries of the single enterprise, emissions from energy and non-energy use of natural gas in ammonia production - in the subdivision into raw material and energy use of natural gas were accounted in this category and in order to avoid double accounting excluded from category 1.A.2.c (Energy sector).

-To account the amount of the excluded CO2, used for urea (carbamide) production, data of urea production from statistical reporting form 1-P and the stoichiometric CO2 to urea ratio (44/60) were used, in accordance with 2006 IPCC Guidelines [1].
+To account the amount of the excluded CO_2 , used for urea (carbamide) production, data of urea production from SSSU [2] and the stoichiometric CO_2 to urea ratio (44/60) were used, in accordance with 2006 IPCC Guidelines [1].